Sumitdas95/website_architechture/docs/infrastructure.md

 ## Deploying infrastructure

-Out of the box, `test-sonarqube` will deploy to the Global shard.
+Out of the box, `bnt-internal-test-go` will deploy to the Global shard.
 Below will describe documentation and links to deploy your infrastructure and project for the first time.
 If you require deploying to additional shards, please follow up by reading the [Geosharding](#geosharding) below.

-1. Update any references to `test-sonarqube` with the infrastructure directory to the name of your newly created repository.
-Failure to update something will result in the deployment failing due to the infrastructure already existing (e.g. test-sonarqube.)
+1. Update any references to `bnt-internal-test-go` with the infrastructure directory to the name of your newly created repository.
+Failure to update something will result in the deployment failing due to the infrastructure already existing (e.g. bnt-internal-test-go.)

 2. [Geopoiesis](https://github.com/deliveroo/geopoiesis) is the repository which will deploy your changes.
 You will need to configure this repository by following